 During the winter about 40% of the entire energy consumption in this country is spent heating homes.
-Most of these heating methods are non-renewable and are also very expensive in their cost to you.
+Most of these heating methods are non-renewable and are also very expensive to you.
 If you are environmentally conscious as well as interested in saving money, you might consider some alternative ideas for heating your home during cold weather, rather than conventional electric or gas.
 There are numerous interesting ways to heat your home that you may not be aware of.
 Below are 4 popular alternative heating methods:

 Biomass is just a big word for a variety of wood materials used for heating.
-It involves a biomass stove which can be built at home or purchased.
+It involves a biomass stove that can be built at home or purchased.
 This is a type of stove that resembles a wood burner and can be used to heat any room at a given time.
 You can also implement a centralized heating system by connecting a big biomass boiler to a radiator or a hot water tank.
-Biomass is a carbon neutral source of fuel, and it’s better for us and the earth than using fossil fuels.
+Biomass is a carbon-neutral source of fuel, and it’s better for us and the earth than using fossil fuels.
 The pellets or chips used for burning are produced through short rotation and coppiced (a tree cut back to ground level periodically to stimulate growth) quickly, hence reducing the amount of carbon monoxide released into the atmosphere.
 According to the experts, you’ll hardly notice any changes in the air when heating your home with this method.

 Geothermal heating has been in existence for years and works through a process of extracting heat retained within the earth.
-Special pipes can be used to extract the heat from your own backyard.
+Special pipes can be used to extract the heat from your backyard.
 Pipes are first connected to a ground source heat pump.
 The pump circulates a liquid mixture of antifreeze and water, which heats as it goes through pipes.
 A heat exchanger is then used to pass this mixture.
-The results at worthwhile although this method might interfere with the use or beautification of your yard and can end up being very costly in the beginning.
+The results are worthwhile although this method might interfere with the use or beautification of your yard and can end up being very costly in the beginning.
 However in the long run you would no longer have to rely on traditional heating or pay hefty utility bills.

 Hybrid Heating System